 Previous ICAEW guidance set out the transitional arrangements ie, the regulation of audit in the UK and Ireland would continue after 31 January 2020, but that arrangements should be made on the basis that a trade agreement would not be concluded by 31 December 2020.

-- In the UK new January 2021 audit regulations apply.
+- In the UK new January 2021 audit regulations will apply.
+These will be published here in the next few days.

-- In Ireland the January 2020 regulations continue to apply in respect of Ireland only.
+- In Ireland the January 2020 regulations will continue to apply in respect of Ireland only.

 The Irish government and IAASA, despite government announcements, have not made legislative changes in Irish law that would change the basis of registration and qualification in Ireland.
 Accordingly the joint audit regulations for the UK and Ireland dated January 2020 continue to remain effective after 1 January 2021 until legislative change is made, or direct instruction made otherwise by the oversight body.